JNC4/JNC4/README.md

 # JNC4

 Building REIUK; an applications layer that can handle chunky projects with high-security needs by pairing devs and AI agents.
 Everyone has access to frontier models, few can reliably turn them into production systems.
+We also do AI transformation work for 250+ person orgs who want to survive the singularity :)

 energy -> hardware -> data -> models -> infra -> [applications] -> value

-Also: security tooling in Rust, GLSL shaders, AI safety research, prediction markets, some light mech interp work at 16, ex-Team UK for calisthenics, ex-UC Berkeley, ex-fintech intern, heading AI transformations at 250 person orgs at 18.
+Also: AI safety research, security tooling in Rust, GLSL shaders, prediction markets, some light mech interp (steering vectors) work at 16, ex-Team UK for calisthenics, ex-UC Berkeley, ex-fintech intern.

 *Fortitudo in mansuetudine Dei*